 Why do I get the error cannot be opened because it is from an unidentified developer?

 You get the error "cannot be opened because it is from an unidentified developer" becuse apps from developers that are not downloaded from the app store are not considered safe.
 This is because any app that gets into the App store needs to go through a rigourous verification process, which marks the app as from a "verified developer" and is signed in a way that it is trusted by the Mac OS.
 Apps that do not go through the process won't have this signature and will get this error.

 How do I keep my Mac safe from malware?

-You can install the CleanMyMac X application on your Mac.
+The best way to keep your Mac safe from malware is to only install apps from the App Store.
+But if you want to install more apps, to be safer you can install the CleanMyMac application on your Mac.
 It scans your Mac for potentially unwanted apps (PUA) and malware.
 This feature searches your Mac for malicious apps and lets you delete them individually or in bulk.

 How can I tell if apps from unidentified developers are safe?

 - Is the app from a trustworthy company that has a good reputation or is this somebody you have no idea about?

 - Read some customer reviews and learn about other people’s experiences with the app.

 - Check for antivirus software (and make sure it’s up to date).

 - Look into it as thoroughly as possible to avoid downloading any potentially harmful apps.